Reading a persona profile

 Three minutes is enough for a productive read:

-• Glance at audience quality and provenance composition first.
+• Glance at evidence coverage and provenance composition first.
 That tells you how much to trust what follows.

 • Read identity memory and the top three biases.
 That gives you the person + the cognitive levers they pull.